mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/installation.md

 # (1) Installing OpenEnclave SDK (simulation and hardware modes)
 ______________________________________________

-***# Like I said in our conversation: the way I'm doing this is I'm doing a full review of your text with comments, but I'm not really touching up anything yet.
-We can have a call and discuss this when you've gone through the comments 🙂
-Also do not act on the comments (just answer the questions), they are here for you to read and know about.
-They're also for us to discuss about stuff.
-But most of them I'll implement myself so you don't loose time over editing which is fast for me to do and an unfamiliar excercise for you ^^***

 To build an sgx application for our minimal KMS, we will be using OpenEnclave SDK which builds enclave applications using C and C++.
 This installation guide focuses on OpenEnclave SDK running in simulation and hardware mode using Azure.